saxoneee/kana-helper/readme.md

 # kana helper

-for those who want to write some hiragana/katakana without needing a japanese keyboard
+for those who want to write some hiragana/katakana without a japanese keyboard

 based on android hiragana keyboard